denten/denten.github.io/_includes/CV/03-affiliation.md

 ## A. Training & Affiliation

 ### Columbia University in the City of New York

 Assistant Professor of Digital Humanities and New Media Studies, Department of English and Comparative Literature, September 2012 – .

+- Founder, Columbia's Group for Experimental Methods in the Humanities.
-- Affiliated Faculty, Institute of Data Sciences and Engineering, New Media Center
+- Affiliated Faculty, Institute of Data Sciences and Engineering, New Media Center.
-- Faculty Affiliate, Digital Humanities Center, Butler Library
+- Affiliated Faculty, Institute for Comparative Literature and Society.

 ### Berkman Center for Internet and Society at Harvard University